gentoosiast/nodejs2023Q2-service/README.md

 6. Run `docker compose up -d` and wait until images are created & containers are started.
 You can check status of containers with `docker ps`

-7. Run Prisma ORM migrations inside Docker container: `npm run docker:prisma:migrate:dev`
+7. Run Prisma ORM migrations: `npm run prisma:migrate:dev`

 8. Everything should be ready and now you can run tests with `npm t` and check final size of application image with `docker images`